cuiyongbo/hello-world/my_wiki/programmer_note/linux_system_call/signal_manual.rst

     We need to define some of the terms used throughout our discussion of signals.
     First, a signal is **generated** for a process when the event that causes the signal occurs.
-The event could be a hardware exception (e.g., divide by 0), a software condition (e.g., an alarm timer expiring), a terminal-generated signal, or a call to the kill function.
+The event could be a hardware exception (e.g., divided by 0), a software condition (e.g., an alarm timer expiring), a terminal-generated signal, or a call to the kill function.
 When the signal is generated, the kernel usually sets a flag of some form in the process table.
 We say that a signal is **delivered**